 1).
 Finding what works and recreating it in future videos.

 2).
 Finding what doesn’t work and ensuring it’s not in your future videos.

 These are the absolute basics of consistently increasing the effectiveness of your video content.

 2. Stick With What You Know

-When you draft your plan of action, you’ll likely bounce around ideas for upcoming content or even choose to create a full content strategy.
+When you draft your action plan, it’s usual to bounce around some video marketing ideas for upcoming content or even create a full strategy.

-So many companies are trying so hard to be innovative that they don’t pay attention to the tried-and-tested content types that already work.
+So many companies are trying so hard to innovate that they ignore the tried-and-tested content types that already work.

-Trying to come up with brilliant ideas and then executing them poorly could be harmful to your future video marketing efforts.
+Trying to come up with brilliant video marketing ideas and then executing them poorly could harm your future video marketing efforts.